 Ernst & Young Entrepreneur of the Year Award

-The Faber Center partners with Ernst & Young and the Center for Entrepreneurial Studies at the University of North Carolina in hosting the Ernst & Young Entrepreneur of the Year contest for the Carolinas Region.
+The Faber Center partners with Ernst & Young and the Center for Entrepreneurial Studies at the University of North Carolina in hosting the Ernst & Young Entrepreneur of the Year Award for the Carolinas Region.

-The Entrepreneur of the Year Program recognizes successful and innovative entrepreneurs on a world-wide basis, since it is held in 21 countries around the globe.
+The Entrepreneur of the Year program recognizes successful and innovative entrepreneurs on a world-wide basis, since it is held in 21 countries around the globe.
 Each summer, regional awards are announced, and those regional winners become eligible to be named Entrepreneur of the Year at the grand finale in Palm Springs, California.